 - Salt & Pepper To Taste

 Boil zoodles until tender or steam in microwave.
-Drain, pat dry, and stick in the refrigerator to cool.
+Drain, squeeze dry using paper towels to gently remove excess water and stick in the refrigerator to cool.
 Chop onion & pickles and set aside.
-Once zoodles are cooled, add the tuna, pickle, onion, whip, sweetener, and seasoning.
+Once zoodles are cooled, add the tuna, pickle, onion, whip, and seasoning.
 Chill for an hour.

 Nutritional & Serving Size Information